-Action Description Customize By default, requirements' extended

-There are two options to do this:

-- To display the additional compartment on all elements in a diagram, double-click on the diagram background and select the 'Elements' tab of the 'Properties' dialog for the diagram; select the compartment checkbox for each compartment to display and click on the OK button - To display the additional compartment on a specific element in a diagram, from the element context menu select the 'Compartment Visibility' option; select the compartment checkbox for each compartment to display in the

-'Show Element Compartments' panel of the 'Compartment Visibility' dialog, or for notes in the 'Element Notes' panel and click on the OK button

-The additional compartments are then displayed in the Requirement element(s) on the diagram.
+Action Description Customize visible compartments By default, requirements' extended properties, notes and other element information are not displayed in a diagram, but it can be useful to display this in the diagram elements, particularly when conducting requirement workshops or creating documentation.
+Enterprise Architect supports element compartments, and any number of compartments can be displayed in diagram elements, including Notes, Tagged Values (extended properties), Constraints, Tests and Maintenance items such as Features, Changes, Documents, Issues, Defects and Tasks.
+There are two options to do this: • To display the additional compartment on all elements in a diagram, double-click on the diagram background and select the 'Elements' tab of the 'Properties' dialog for the diagram; select the compartment checkbox for each compartment to display and click on the OK button • To display the additional compartment on a specific element in a diagram, from the element context menu select the 'Compartment Visibility' option; select the compartment checkbox for each compartment to display in the 'Show Element Compartments' panel of the 'Compartment Visibility' dialog, or for notes in the 'Element Notes' panel and click on the OK button The additional compartments are then displayed in the Requirement element(s) on the diagram.